TyrangYang/TyrangYang_blog_jekyll/_posts/2019-9-20-all-algorithm.md

 nth_element: Rearranges the elements in the range [first,last), in such a way that the element at the nth position is the element that would be in that position in a sorted sequence.

 nth_element is quick selection.
-Find the nth element and put it the exact palce.
+Find the nth element and put it the exact place.
 On the right part is smaller than nth element and bigger on the left without specific sequence.

 Something different in java.
-You can see: [Here]({{site.url}}{{site.baseurl}}/langage-comparison/2019/07/12/langage-comparsion-common-method.html)
+You can see: [Here]({{site.url}}{{site.baseurl}}/language-comparison/2019/07/12/language-Comparison-common-method.html)

 ```cpp
 #include <iostream>